-For the purposes of this Chapter, the formula for calculating the regional value content ("RVC") shall be:
+3. The formula for calculating the regional value content ("RVC") shall be:

-RVC = [(FOB - value of non-originating materials) /FOB] x 100 % where:
+RVC = [(FOB - value of non-originating materials) / FOB] x 100 % where:

-- (a) FOB is the value of the good as defined in Article 4.1; and - (b) value of non-originating materials is the CIF at the time of importation or the earliest ascertained price paid or payable in the Area of the Party where the production takes place for all non-originating materials, parts or produce that are acquired by the producer in the production of the good.
+- (a) FOB is the free-on-board value of the good inclusive of the cost of transport to the port or site of final shipment abroad; and - (b) value of non-originating materials is the CIF at the time of importation or the earliest ascertained price paid or payable in the Area of the Party where the production takes place for all non-originating materials, parts or produce that are acquired by the producer in the production of the good.
 When the producer of a good acquires non-originating materials within that Party the value of such materials shall not include freight, insurance, packing costs and any other costs incurred in transporting the material from the supplier's warehouse to the producer's location.
 Non-originating materials include materials of undetermined origin but do not include a material that is self-produced.